RyuuXS/Reforestation/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## When do doctors get angry?
+When they run out of patients.